 "The corner played the flat and big Mike ran a great route and got leverage on the linebacker," Manuel said.
 "I thought it was a great matchup and I just threw the ball up there and he made a great catch."

 Williams converted another third-down play with a 19-yard catch on the drive.

 Glennon and the North offense finally got things going to open the second half.

-, a finalist for the Doak Walker Award, closed the drive with a 12-yard run and a 20-yard touchdown on consecutive plays.
+He completed all three of his pass attempts for 34 yards and then UCLA's Johnathan Franklin, a finalist for the Doak Walker Award, closed the drive with a 12-yard run and a 20-yard touchdown on consecutive plays.

 Manuel didn't play again until the third quarter when he led the South across midfield.
 His fourth-down pass was deflected into the arms of Utah State defensive back Will Davis for an interception.

 Davis returned it 25 yards and Glennon led the North deep enough to set up a 42-yard field goal by Oklahoma State's Quinn Sharp to make it 14-10 with 3:28 left in the third quarter.

 Former Michigan quarterback Denard Robinson continued his conversion to receiver.
 He lost 3 yards on a reverse but turned a screen pass from Nassib into a 14-yard gain late in the third quarter and added a 7-yard catch in the fourth.